cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/using-palen1x-rootless.md

 1. Once you have loaded palen1x, select `palera1n`
 1. Select `Switch`, then select `Rootless`
-1. Enable one of the two options, depending on your devices capacity, amount of free space, and iOS version:
 1. Press `Enter` to save the options you just selected, then select `Start`
     - Make sure your device is plugged in when you do this.
 1. Follow the on screen instructions to enter <router-link to="/faq/#what-is-dfu-mode">DFU mode</router-link>.